|Dewgong||Water/Ice||Cave||5 (unknown), 10 (unknown)|

 If the first block hasn’t reach B3F, you should use the ladder to return all the way back to B4F.
 Then figure out what you need to do to get that block down there.

 Hopefully you’ve pushed both of the stone blocks from the first floor (1F) to B3F.
 In doing so, you’ll stop the rapid currents in the north-eastern waters of this floor.
 After jumping down from B2F, you’ll arrive just below the two stone blocks.
-Land to the right.
+Return to dry land on the right.
 On the other side, scoop up the 3 Ultra Balls above the slope.

 Then head south towards the ladder near the south-east corner.